 - Maine’s Governor LePage said he makes up stories to mislead the press.
 LePage also called the media “vile” and “inaccurate.”

 - NYT reported the Trump regime discussed using the pending merger between Time Warner and AT&T as leverage over CNN.

 - On Thursday, Trump media ally Daily Caller reported the WH doesn’t support the merger if Zucker still heads CNN.

-- Trump ally and Bannon patron Bob Mercer bought 2.5mm shares of Time Inc., owner of Time magazine in the first quarter of 2017.
+- Trump ally and Bannon patron Bob Mercer bought 2.5 million shares of Time Inc., owner of Time magazine, in the first quarter of 2017.
 Per Week 33, David Pecker, owner of National Enquirer is also interested in Time Inc.

-- Maddow reported that TRMS was sent a forged NSA document.
+- Rachel Maddow reported that The Rachel Maddow Show was sent a forged NSA document.
 Maddow speculated this was an attempt to trick her show into reporting a false story, and hence weakening her credibility and dulling that storyline.

 - Maddow said that other media outlets may also be receiving forged documents as well, citing recently retracted stories at CNN and Vice.

-- On Sunday, protestors gathered at rallies in dozens of cities around the country to call for Trump’s impeachment.
+- On Sunday, protesters gathered at rallies in dozens of cities around the country to call for Trump’s impeachment.

 - NBC reported that in Trump’s first 168 days in office, he spent 50 days at Trump properties and 36 days at Trump golf resorts.